dibyabiva/prevent-speaker-standby/README.md

 It consists of 1s fade in, 1s full amplitude and 1s fade out to prevent clicking.

 The installCronTab script provided will install a crontab to play this file periodically every 4 minutes.
-Alternatively, the install_service script will isntall a systemd service.
+Alternatively, the install_service script will install a systemd service.
 This should prevent speakers to go into standby mode.

 Additionally, there is a sound file marked as test which can be used for testing if the crontab is actually working.